aOdoom/preterm-birth-analysis/README.md

 ## Data Source

 National Vital Statistics System (NVSS) 2024 Natality public-use file, CDC/NCHS.
 The raw data file is large and not included in this repository.
 It can be downloaded from the CDC NVSS website: https://www.cdc.gov/nchs/nvss/births.htm

+## References

+1. Centers for Disease Control and Prevention.
+Preterm Birth.
+Maternal and Infant Health. https://www.cdc.gov/maternal-infant-health/preterm-birth/
+2. Shapiro GD, et al. Father's Education: An Independent Marker of Risk for Preterm Birth. *Maternal and Child Health Journal.* 2010.
+3. The influence of maternal and paternal education on birth outcomes: an analysis of the Ottawa and Kingston (OaK) birth cohort. *Journal of Maternal-Fetal & Neonatal Medicine.* 2022;35(25).